peeramid-labs/rankify-contracts/.changeset/big-camels-refuse.md

 'rankify-contracts': patch
 ---

-fixed discrepency that was causing stales games not to end
+fixed discrepancy that was causing stale games not to end